 It sounds exhausting and it kind of is, but you will seriously feel like a boss after you make all this.
 I might just order a pizza or something super simple for dinner so you don’t have to cook anything else (unless you go ahead and use one of these meals).

 Your freezer is going to be packed and you will be ready for those crazy busy nights where you have to rush to get dinner on the table.
+And if you don’t have enough freezer space, I would recommend getting a small chest freezer like this one.
+It’s worth the cost to have freezer meals made and ready to go!

 But no worry, just thaw a meal in the fridge overnight, and add it to the crockpot in the morning, heat it up at dinnertime, or finish the last couple steps to prepare the meal.
 Either way, it’s so much easier cooking all this at once, rather than making a meal from scratch every night.